Friday, September 17, 2021

 1. The head of government shall take care that the laws be faithfully executed.

-4. The head of government shall nominate, and by and with the advice and consent of the Senate, shall appoint all other officers of the United States, whose appointments are not herein otherwise provided for, and which shall be established by law: but the Congress may by law vest the appointment of such inferior officers, as they think proper, in the Head of Government alone, in the courts of law, or in the heads of departments.
+5. The head of government shall appoint all other officers of the United States, whose appointments are not herein otherwise provided for, and which shall be established by law: but the Congress may by law vest the appointment of such inferior officers, as they think proper, in the Head of State alone, in the courts of law, or in the heads of departments.

-5. The head of government may require the opinion, in writing, of the principal officer in each of the executive departments, upon any subject relating to the duties of their respective offices.
+7. The head of government may require the opinion, in writing, of the principal officer in each of the executive departments, upon any subject relating to the duties of their respective offices.

 X. This Constitution, and the laws of the United States which shall be made in pursuance thereof; shall adhere to and be interpreted as the organization of the natural right of lawful defense.
 It is the substitution of a common force for individual forces and this common force is to do only what the individual forces have a natural and lawful right to do: to protect persons, liberties, and properties; to maintain the right of each.

 XI.
 The sixteenth article of amendment to the Constitution of the United States is hereby repealed.
+The Congress shall have no power to lay and collect taxes on incomes, from whatever source derived.

-XIII.
 Each state shall have at least three Representatives; and until such enumeration shall be made, shall be apportioned in accordance with the most recent census.
 No state shall create a legislative district with fewer than three Representatives.
 Representatives shall be chosen in accordance with the principle of proportional representation.

 XIV.
 Every bill, order or resolution, declarations of war notwithstanding, which shall have passed the House of Representatives and the Senate shall be presented to the Constitutional Council of the United States.
 The Constitutional Council shall only determine if the bill is in full compliance with all the articles of this Constitution and any amendments thereto.
 If it approves, the Constitutional Council shall transmit the bill to the President but if not, the Constitutional Council shall return it, with its objections to that House in which it shall have originated, who shall enter the objections at large on their journal, and proceed to reconsider it.
 No bill shall be presented to the President of the United States without the approval of the Constitutional Council of the United States.